MervCodes

 kill -9 <PID>

 Replace <PID> with the actual process ID from the lsof output.
-This is the cleaner approach when you have multiple Node.js applications running and only want to stop one of them.
+This is the surgical approach — I use it when I've got a database migration script or something else running that I don't want to accidentally terminate.